Writing a graphical application for scientific programming using TraitsUI 7.2¶

 The reason I am providing this code is to give an example to study of how a full-blown application can be built.
-This code can be found in the tutorial’s zip file (it is the file application.py).
+For more information on the example, see the archived page.

 The MPLFigureEditor is imported from the last example.

 from threading import Thread from time import sleep from traits.api import * from traitsui.api import View, Item, Group, HSplit, Handler from traitsui.menu import NoButtons from mpl_figure_editor import MPLFigureEditor from matplotlib.figure import Figure from scipy import * import wx

 These objects store information for the program to interact with the user via traitsUI.

 class Experiment(HasTraits): """ Object that contains the parameters that control the experiment, modified by the user. """ width = Float(30, label="Width", desc="width of the cloud") x = Float(50, label="X", desc="X position of the center") y = Float(50, label="Y", desc="Y position of the center") class Results(HasTraits): """ Object used to display the results. """ width = Float(30, label="Width", desc="width of the cloud") x = Float(50, label="X", desc="X position of the center") y = Float(50, label="Y", desc="Y position of the center") view = View( Item('width', style='readonly'), Item('x', style='readonly'), Item('y', style='readonly'), )